learn-co-students/nyc-web-111918/02-intro-to-oo/README.md

 * Call methods on the implicit or explicit `self`
 * Define attribute readers and writers using `attr_` macros
 * Get more practice with array compositions (`each`, `map`, `select`, `find`)
-* Explain the need for variable scope and why it's important to not utilize global variables
+* Explain the need for variable scope and why it's important to not utilize global variables - NEVER USE THIS!!!!!

+an object has a pre-defined description of what it is or what it does an object is prototype of a type of thing an object is a thing that can be defined and manipulated an object is a stored method that has a specific function

+Ruby
+- Syntactic Sugar

 ## Outline / Objectives